gmoore/slicer/README.md

 # Slicer

-A gem to slice your data and present it in such a way to to be consumed by d3.js, specifically the sunburst visualization (although there's no reason it couldn't be consumed by some other vis).
+A gem to slice your data and present it in such a way so as to be consumed by d3.js, specifically the sunburst visualization (although there's no reason it couldn't be consumed by some other vis).

 For a fantastic example of the sunburst vis, please see the [coffee flavor wheel](http://www.jasondavies.com/coffee-wheel/)  Go look at that now and the rest of this README will make a lot more sense.